kubernetes-sigs/gateway-api-inference-extension/docs/proposals/1374-multi-cluster-inference/README.md

 An Inference Gateway (IG) provides efficient routing to LLM workloads in Kubernetes by sending requests to an Endpoint Picker (EPP) associated with an [InferencePool](https://gateway-api-inference-extension.sigs.k8s.io/api-types/inferencepool/) and routing the request to a backend model server based on the EPP-provided endpoint.
-Although other multi-cluster inference approaches may exist, this proposal extends the current model to support multi-cluster routing so capacity in one cluster can serve traffic originating in another cluster or outside the cluster.
+Although other multi-cluster inference approaches may exist, this proposal extends the current model to support multi-cluster routing so capacity in one cluster can serve traffic originating in another cluster or outside the clusters.

 ### Why Multi-Cluster?